mrprajesh/rajzsite/Readme.md

 - News

 # Some Workarounds done
-The about page is made a the index page.
-Using.
+The about page is made as the index page.
+Using:
 ```
 url:
 save_as: index.html
 ```
-The page order is enforced using page-order for pages
+The page order is enforced using page-order for pages.
 ```
 PAGE_ORDER_BY = 'page-order' in config file
 ```
-The plugin render math using in config file
+The plugin render math used in config file to generate LaTeX support.
 ```
 PLUGIN_PATHS = ['/home/rajz/install/pelican-plugins']
 PLUGINS = ["render_math"]